-For private lessons, you have the option of taking lessons at my studio in Pretoria or at your residence.
+For private lessons, you have the option of taking lessons at your residence only.
 Should you have lessons at your residence, a travel fee will be charged monthly dependent on the area you reside.

 It is important to take note of the following regarding lesson fees:

-– Lessons are charged at a flat fee each month, calculated at 45 lessons a year, irrespective whether you make use of all 45 lessons.
+- Lessons are charged at a flat fee each month.

 - Should you make use of private tuition, travel fees are included and charged to each lesson.
 Should a lesson be cancelled or missed by you as student, no travel fees will be credited back.

 - Travel fees are only credited back should the teacher fail to attend a lesson due to cancellations by the teacher.